Student Accessibility Services (SAS) Program

 - Provide SAS with the information, documentation and/or forms deemed necessary by SAS to verify limitations;

 - Comply with the student code of conduct adopted by the College;

 - Be responsible in their use of DSPS services and the academic accommodations provided

 - Adhere to written service provision policies adopted by SAS.

-Students who need academic accommodations must meet with Student Accessibility Services (SAS) Program staff members to complete an application form, determine educational limitations and services needed, and complete an academic accommodation plan.
+Students who need academic accommodations must meet with Student Accessibility Services (SAS) personnel to complete an application form, determine educational limitations, and complete an academic accommodation plan.

 Contact the SAS Office

-The faculty and staff of the Student Accessibility Services (SAS) Program Office are available for consultation on any questions you may have related to accommodations for a disability.
+The faculty and staff of Student Accessibility Services (SAS) are available for consultation on any questions you may have related to accommodations for any educational or functional disability.
 The highest standard of confidentially is always maintained.

 |Front Desk:||(408) 288-3746|